 Historical Walking Tour of Kalispell — History buffs can pick up a brochure at the Kalispell Chamber for this self-guided tour of Kalispell’s many architectural highlights.

-Glacier Symphony & Chorale — Our local symphony offers concerts throughout the year, but the real treat is the Summer Classical Pops Concert at the beautiful Rebecca Farm equestrian center.
+Tune In — The Glacier Symphony & Chorale offers concerts throughout the year.
+One of the most is the Summer Classical Pops Concert at the beautiful Rebecca Farm equestrian center.
 Bring a picnic basket and enjoy.

-Museum at Central School — Built in 1894 as Kalispell’s first school, today this fully restored four-story brick-and-stone landmark tells the story of early Kalispell from its founding in 1887.
-Exhibits include authentic Indian artifacts, original paintings, photography, a full-size tepee and lodge, and a 1900s-era sawmill.
+Engage with history — Built in 1894 as Kalispell’s first school, the fully restored Museum at Central School tells the story of early Kalispell from its founding in 1887.
+Exhibits include authentic Native American artifacts, original paintings, photography, a full-size tepee and lodge, and a 1900s-era sawmill.

 Downtown Stroll — A stroll through downtown will have you trying on everything from fitted straw hats to hiking boots to haute couture.
 There are also art galleries, coffee shops, Montana-made gifts and what is quite likely the world’s coolest yarn store.